docker/docs/engine/admin/live-restore.md

 A lengthy absence of the daemon can impact running containers.
 The containers process writes to FIFO logs for daemon consumption.
-If the daemon is unavailable to consume the output, the buffer will fill up and block further writes to the log.
+If the daemon is unavailable to consume the output, the buffer fills up and blocks further writes to the log.
 A full log blocks the process until further space is available.
 The default buffer size is typically 64K.